The Intermediate Guide to Renters Insurance.

 Who Does a Renters Insurance Policy Cover?

 In insurance, the person being covered is generally called the named insured or just the insured, and this is the policy owner.
 There can be multiple insureds on a policy, and usually, they would include whoever lives in the location that is being insured.
-There are some exceptions to this; for example, if you have roommates, each of you may need your own policy.
+Some exceptions exist; for example, you may need your own policy if you have roommates.

 What does Renters Insurance Cover?